fernando-romulo-silva/image-converter-service/README.md

 Please get this project and install it on your repository before continuing.

 ## Get extension's project

 This project use the [default-extensions](https://github.com/fernando-romulo-silva/default-extensions) to use plugins configurations (checkstyle-checks.xml, pmd-ruleset.xml, spotbugs-excludes.xml, etc).

+## To install

 Please get this project and install it on your repository before continuing.

-## Clone it

 To start, clone it: